Skip to content

 'spec_store_bypass_disable=prctl spectre_v2_user=prctl';

-After updating the variable, be sure to update GRUB to apply changes and then reboot:
+2. Update GRUB to apply changes and then reboot:

 sudo update-grub